Trust

 Automation, honestly

-- Every figure, date and organisation name in a data story is verified mechanically against the source notice before a human sees the draft.
+- Every figure, date and organisation name in a data story is verified mechanically against the source notice.
 Stories that fail verification are not published.

 Tone